 - Can an Inherited Trust Be Divided in Divorce?
 The courts will scrutinise the purpose of a trust in divorce, with the intention of determining whether one was set up purely to avoid asset division.
 If it is deemed to be a ‘sham’, it may be classed as matrimonial and be divided among spouses.

-Lowry Legal: An Authority in Divorce and Future Inheritance
+Lowry Legal: Experts in Divorce and Future Inheritance

 Are you concerned about the implications of future inheritance and divorce?
 Whether you’re looking to protect your future finances with a nuptial agreement or are seeking advice about your separation, the importance of reliable legal guidance is paramount.
 Ultimately, obtaining trustworthy advice at the earliest opportunity can give you the best possible chance of securing a positive outcome.

-To take your first step towards the peace of mind that only a leading family lawyer can provide, contact our skilled team today.
+To take your first step towards financial security, contact our team today.